ejulia17/CovidSchoolSim/README.md

 # CovidSchoolSim
-Simulation of Covid outbreaks and management using test scheme in schools
+Simulation of Covid outbreaks and management using test schemes in schools